Jopp-gh/Obsidian-Dune84/Wiki/Profile.md

 ### Pick your profile style

+Choose between:

-Choose between a simple profile icon (eg a squared or round one) or a banner type profile image.
+- simple profile icon (eg a squared or round one)
+- banner type profile image.

 ### how to add a profile picture